biny235/DonDapper/README.md

 ```

 #### Google
-You'll need an API key for Places from the Google API Console.
+You'll need an API key for Places from Google.

 #### SendGrid
 You'll need an username and password from SendGrid.